 Be aware that the top (twelfth) bar on the Leaf’s battery health display (extreme right of the dashboard) is worth more than the bars below it i.e. the 12th bar drops off when the SoH drops to around 85% (80% for the 30kWh variant of the Leaf).
 Thereafter each remaining bar drops off about equally, and each is worth about 6.25% of charge holding capacity.
 Therefore a 10-bar Leaf is likely to have a SoH somewhere between 72.5 and 78.75% SoH.

-The data presented in this post were for the January 2018 data upload cycle i.e. as reported in the first few days of February 2018 – but we also used some historical data if a vehicle didn’t have its SoH reading added for January 2018.
+The data presented in this post were for the May 2018 data upload cycle i.e. as reported in the first few days of June 2018.

 If you buy an EV, please sign up at www.flipthefleet.org and contribute your data for the people following you: this is a “By EV owners, for future EV owners” approach.

 Most commentators advise that the age of the car (year of manufacture) has a much stronger effect on SoH than distance travelled.
 The plot below shows how SoH relates to age, and indeed there is a strong relationship with age and SoH.
 However, there is a lot of variation: as an example, at 4 years of age, some cars are at 80% SoH while others are still close to 100% SoH.